 If overdose places you in the medical system, tell them you want help.
 Ask for resources.
 If you’re still going to use, talk to them about harm reduction and suggestions for safer use.
-If you’re ready to quit, ask for a referral.
+If you are ready to quit, ask for a referral.
 Don’t put this off!
 As the days pass and you gain distance from your overdose, you’ll struggle more with physical withdrawal.
 Using will probably start to sound better as you look for an escape from your withdrawal symptoms, and the unpleasant overdose itself will be a fading memory compared to your intense cravings.
-So take action while it’s all fresh in your mind and medical professionals are in front of you.
+So take action while it’s all fresh in your mind and while medical professionals are in front of you.
 They aren’t going to expect you to want help.
-So speak up for yourself, and be your own advocate.
+Speak up for yourself, and be your own advocate.

 2. Talk to your loved ones.

 If your friends and family didn’t know you had a problem, this is the time to have a conversation with them.
 If you don’t feel comfortable talking with certain members of your family, try reaching out to a trusted friend about what is going on.
 Overdose is physically and mentally exhausting, so you’ll need support.
-Please don’t take an Uber or taxi home from the hospital.
+Please don’t just take an Uber or taxi home from the hospital alone.
 Call someone, even if it’s just your local NA hotline.
-As addicts, it’s hard to ask for help.
+As people with substance use disorder, it’s hard to ask for help.
 We live in a world of shame and secrets.
 A first step to getting better is letting people in.
 Sometimes, overdose forces you to do just that.

 3. Be prepared for physical withdrawal.

-Naloxone itself isn’t a solution to overdose.
+Naloxone by itself isn’t a solution to overdose.
 It will wear off, and if the opioids are still in your body, that can create the risk of re-overdose.
-It will cause serious withdrawal, and make you want to use more.
-But if you do use, the naloxone in your system might prevent you from getting high.
+Afterward, it will cause serious withdrawal, which can make you want to use more.
+But if you do, the naloxone in your system might prevent you from getting high.
 If you’ve been treated with Narcan (generic name naloxone) and haven’t received emergency care, get medical care and get advice on how to detox safely.
 A healthcare provider can also tell you what to expect from withdrawal and give you advice on how to get through it.

 Studies show that medication-assisted intervention in the emergency room, like buprenorphine, improve treatment outcomes.
-Hopefully more ER’s take heed of these findings.
+Hopefully, more ERs take heed of these findings.
 But even if they don’t, there are providers that can prescribe medication like Suboxone (generic name buprenorphine/naloxone), which can help you manage your cravings and avoid withdrawal, without inpatient care.
 Some people think that you have to check in to an expensive 30-day treatment center and put your life on hold to get better, but there are other treatment options, and medication-assisted treatment is one of them.

 5. Celebrate the little joys of life.

-6. Find a tribe to connect with, and share your story.
+6. Find a community to connect with, and share your story.

 Finally, check out Revived & Renewed, 5 powerful stories of recovery after overdose:

-- Using after a period of abstinence (such as during incarceration, hospitalization, or substance use disorder treatment); this can lower tolerance, so that the dose that you used to use is too much.
+Using after a period of abstinence (such as during incarceration, hospitalization, or substance use disorder treatment).
+Periods of abstinence can lower tolerance, so that the dose that you used to use is too much.

 If you ever suspect an overdose has occurred, the first thing you need to do is call 911.
-Then, use Narcan if available.
+Then, administer Narcan if available.